 Co-operators and elected representatives from Scotland, Wales and Northern Ireland met for the first time on Feb 5th 2016 at the Scottish Parliament in Edinburgh to discuss how to take forward the co-operative agenda in their regions.

-My fellow Bathonion, Sir Isaac Pitman, the inventor of Pitman shorthand, founder of the Pitman Press, and a bit of a spelling fanatic, argued that the hypen in co-operator was really important to distinguish us from barrel makers.
-I’ve always agreed with him on that.
+My fellow Bathonion and vegetarian, Sir Isaac Pitman (1813–97), the inventor of Pitman shorthand and founder of the Pitman Press in Bath, and his younger brother Henry Pitman (1826–1909), both advocates of spelling reform, argued that the hypen in co-operator was really important to distinguish us from barrel makers.
+I’ve always agreed with them on that.

 Our American cousins, in their desire to simplify spelling, dropped the hyphen centuries ago, but not everyone in the world always agreed with them.
 So when 2012, the International Year of Co-operators (IYC) came along, a small contest developed.
 As the IYC was a United Nations project (although it came from an ICA initiative) and they’re based in New York, it developed a logo sans hyphen.
 The logo was tightly controlled by a legal agreement on its use, which you had to sign before you could download the image files, and which stipulated how exactly it had to be used.
 The Canadians, however, had different ideas.